Yerren/OrchardPuzzle/README.md

 # Experiments
 Out of curiosity, I evaluated the (time) efficiency for the iterative vs recursive searches.
 I also evaluated the impact of memoization.
 A few key considerations:
 * The search space is relatively small and shallow, so these experiments are a bit trivial.
-However, it would be an interesting future avenue of exploration to create similar puzzles at larger scales (e.g., larger grid sizes, more trees, and more trees required per line).
+However, it would be interesting to create similar puzzles at larger scales (e.g., larger grid sizes, more trees, and more trees required per line).
 * To help account for some of the variability when timing, I repeat each search multiple times and take the average of their durations.
 * The operation to check whether a selection is valid is very cheap, particularly compared to the memoization operations.
 Therefore, it is also interesting to consider the number of "operations" that are performed.
     * Here I (somewhat arbitrarily) consider an "operation" to be either checking whether a selection is valid, or checking if it has already been seen (and adding it to the hash table if not).